How to Update Your Meeting Room for 2021 and Beyond

 2020 was a transformative year for the professional office space.
 Thanks to the pandemic, businesses all over the world had to find ways to keep employees safe while still getting their jobs done.
 This often meant having to figure out ways to get employees to work from home, or somehow manage to stay six feet apart at the office.

-Once vaccines are readily available, the business landscape will change once again.
-Some employees will be heading back to the office, while others will be staying home indefinitely.
-Businesses will be looking for ways to update their meeting room so that employees can still collaborate, both in person and through video conferencing.
+Now that workers are returning to the office, the business landscape is changing once again.
+Some employees are already back in the office, while others will be staying home indefinitely.
+Businesses are now looking for ways to update their meeting room so that employees can still collaborate, both in person and through video conferencing.

-Luckily, the technology continues to improve every year.
+Luckily, companies like Shure have been working to make sure that the technology continues to improve every year.
 Keep reading for ways to update your meeting room for 2021, and beyond.

 Shure is one of the biggest names in audio.
 While most well-known for iconic microphones that are used by musicians and performers every single night all over the world, Shure has an entire ecosystem of products designed to improve the audio quality in your meeting room and make sure it not only sounds great but is easy to use as well.

 Because they have several different products that can serve a wide variety of audio needs, you might want to start by asking yourself some simple questions before you move forward with upgrading any audio in your meeting room.
 How big is the meeting room?
 Where will people sit?
 Who is attending?
 These are simple questions that will help you narrow in on what products you should be looking for.